isaacchua/speedgraderplus/README.md

 You can change the configuration by setting `sgp.config` with a new configuration object on the Browser Console, and then running the `sgp.reapply()` function to apply the changes.

 ## Versions

+### v2.3.0 (2024-06-05)
+- Added feature to autosave scores.
+- Improved performance and reliability of starting up SpeedGraderPlus.
+- Fixed issue where SpeedGraderPlus stops working when scores are submitted by pressing Enter/Return.
+- Fixed cases where question IDs would not show when enabled.
+- Fixed erroneously-saved blank images that blocked other images from being zoomed in.

 ### v2.2.0 (2023-12-11)
 - Integrated expand comments CSS into SpeedGraderPlus.